ellieyijv/test1/README.md

 //   });
 For better code management, we should put 'loading server' and 'jsons server' to the shared folder, but I haven't done it yet.

-Haven't implemented the gradient of header, and all images.
+Haven't implemented the gradient of the header, and all images.

 # Ng5